 Come join us for our 2015-16 season of fine concerts.

 Classically trained musicians (instrumentalists and singers) have gravitated to The Tuesday Musicale of Detroit for over a century.
 This music club presents concerts by auditioned performer members a monthly basis throughout the Detroit metropolitan area.

 The purposes of The Tuesday Musicale of Detroit are as follows:

-To instruct and educate its members, and the public at large, in classical music and semi-classical music and in the musical arts, and to foster, stimulate, promote and enhance the interest of its members, the community and the public at large, in music and the musical arts, and their enjoyment and appreciation of live performance of classical and semi classical (sic - should be semi-classical?) music; to foster, sponsor, encourage, promote, give and stage concerts, recitals, lectures, exhibitions, productions, and presentations, dramatic, or otherwise, either public or private, which involve, concern, or make use of classical or semi-classical musical arts.
+To instruct and educate its members, and the public at large, in classical music and semi-classical music and in the musical arts, and to foster, stimulate, promote and enhance the interest of its members, the community and the public at large, in music and the musical arts, and their enjoyment and appreciation of live performance of classical and semi-classical music; to foster, sponsor, encourage, promote, give and stage concerts, recitals, lectures, exhibitions, productions, and presentations, dramatic, or otherwise, either public or private, which involve, concern, or make use of classical or semi-classical musical arts.